-The Kung Fu nuns belong to an age-old Buddhist sect, and use their expertise in martial arts to teach women self-defense.
+The Kung Fu nuns belong to an age-old Buddhist sect and use their expertise in martial arts to teach women self-defense.
 Why?
 Sexual assault is a common problem in India.

 “Most people think nuns just sit and pray, but we do more,” says 19-year-old Jigme Wangchuk Lhamo, one of the Kung Fu Nuns.
 She says they decided to teach self-defense after hearing about multiple cases of rape and molestation.
 “Kung Fu will make the girls stronger and more confident,” she adds.

-Kung Fu Nuns Released From Servitude
+Kung Fu Nuns released from servitude

 Jigme Wangchuk is one of around 500 nuns that belong to the Drukpa Order, the only female order in the patriarchal Buddhist monastic system where nuns are equal to monks.

-The kung fu nuns are active in their communities, primarily Nepal and India, where they care for sick animals and organize eye care camps for villagers.
+The kung fu nuns are active in their communities, primarily in Nepal and India, where they care for sick animals and organize eye care camps for villagers.

-Nothing stops them from visiting and helping the less fortunate – even in April 2015, when a massive earthquake shook Nepal, they refused to leave but trekked to villages to clear pathways and distribute food to survivors.
+Nothing stops them from visiting and helping the less fortunate—even in April 2015, when a massive earthquake shook Nepal, they refused to leave but trekked to villages to clear pathways and distribute food to survivors.

-Carrie Lee, president of Live to Love International, a charity which works with the Drukpa nuns to support marginalized Himalayan communities, is thrilled with the nuns’ work: “The Kung Fu Nuns are heroes of the Himalayas.”
+Carrie Lee, president of Live to Love International, a charity that works with the Drukpa nuns to support marginalized Himalayan communities, is thrilled with the nuns’ work: “The Kung Fu Nuns are heroes of the Himalayas.”

-Empowering Women Through Kung Fu
+Empowering women through Kung Fu

 Saying they are heroes is an understatement.
-The Kung Fu Nuns have taken on one of the biggest threats facing women in India today – sexual assault.
+The Kung Fu Nuns have taken on one of the biggest threats facing women in India today—sexual assault.

-The National Crime Records Bureau says 34,651 rapes were reported in 2015 – that is four rapes every hour – a rise of 43% from 2011.
+The National Crime Records Bureau says 34,651 rapes were reported in 2015—that is four rapes every hour—a rise of 43% from 2011.
 There were 82,422 sexual assaults, a 67% increase over the same period.

 A wave of public protests after a fatal gang rape of a woman on a Delhi bus in 2012 snapped many out of apathy, forcing the government to enact stiffer penalties on gender crimes.
 Since then, different government campaigns and civil society programs have increased public awareness of women’s rights and encouraged victims to report abuses.